 The International Baccalaureate Diploma Program consists of advanced coursework in these core areas: Language and Literature, Language Acquisition (Spanish or German), Individuals and Societies, Science, Mathematics, and the Arts (or in a sixth IB subject of their choosing).
 The six IB subjects are further enhanced by core components such as the Extended Essay, Theory of Knowledge and Creativity, Activity and Service.
 Working in concert, the IB Subjects and core components provide a uniquely broad and balanced educational experience and pre-university preparation.
 International Baccalaureate Diploma Program requirements exceed minimum graduation requirements of Polk County Schools and the State of Florida.
-Students who complete the International Baccalaureate Diploma Program are exempt from some standard diploma course requirements, such as Physical Education, Performing/Practical Art, and the online course requirement.
-Additionally, students who earn the International Baccalaureate Diploma and have 100 community service or work hours, gualify for the highest level of the Bright Futures Scholarship, regardless of test scores or GPA.
+Students who complete the International Baccalaureate Diploma Program are exempt from some standard diploma course requirements, such as Physical Education, and Performing/Practical Art.
+Additionally, students who earn the International Baccalaureate Diploma and have 100 community service or work hours, qualify for the highest level of the Bright Futures Scholarship, regardless of test scores or GPA.
 If a student withdraws from the International Baccalaureate Program, he/she will be required to complete all district and state requirements for graduation and requirements for the Florida Bright Futures Scholarship.

-Admission to the International Baccalaureate Schools is determined by the completion of the International Baccalaureate School application and rank ordered scoring on a nationally normed and recognized standardized test administered to students in their eighth grade year in preparation for enrollment in ninth grade, or in their ninth grade year in preparation for enrollment in tenth grade.
+Admission to the International Baccalaureate Schools is determined by the completion of the International Baccalaureate School application and rank ordered scoring on a nationally normed and recognized standardized test administered to students in eighth grade in preparation for enrollment in ninth grade, or in their ninth grade year in preparation for enrollment in tenth grade.

-Online testing applications for the IB Program will be available in the fall for eighth and ninth grade students.
-School Choice Application window dates, IB meeting dates and testing dates are available on the Polk County School Board website in November each year.
+Online testing applications for the IB Program will be available for eighth and ninth grade students.
+School Choice Application window dates, IB meeting dates and testing dates will be available on the District website prior to the start of the Application window.